 One moment you’re enjoying a healthy and youthful complexion, the next minute, you’re breaking out in all manner of rashes, hormonal acne, dry patches, and skin coloring unevenness – distressing, to say the least.

 Are you starting to notice the signs of aging?
-Our Atopis Anti-Aging Skin Cream has been developed to hydrate, reduce wrinkles and restore skin using 100% natural ingredients.
+Our Atopis Intensive Restore Cream has been scientifically developed to hydrate, reduce wrinkles and restore skin using 100% natural ingredients.

 How To Balance Menopausal Skin

 “You don’t know what you’ve got ’till it’s gone” rings particularly true when it comes to mature or menopausal skin.

 But it doesn’t have to be like this.
 If there’s a time when a little TLC is needed, it’s now.

 You can’t turn back the clock on your skin’s health – however, you can take care of the present, and start treating your skin with the utmost care from now on.

 Menopause causes many changes to your skin, meaning your current skincare routine may no longer meet its changing needs.

 Most standard moisturizers are plain water-based and packed with tonnes of fillers, parabens, and alcoholic substances, which dry your sensitive maturing skin even further.
 This damages it and strips it of its unique microflora.
 Our article on Always Reading The Label investigates what a majority of beauty and skincare products contain, and what they do to your skin.